Vidya Bharati: Organisation

 By the early 1990s, the network had grown to 5,000 schools and by 2003, to about 14,000 schools with 17 lakh (1.7 million) pupils.
 This expansion was facilitated by the growing demand for education in India and the disaffection with the state school system.
-As of March 2002, it had 17,396 schools, 22 lakh (2.2 million) students, over 93,000 teachers, 15 teacher training colleges, 12 degree colleges and 7 vocational and training institutions.
+As of March 2002, it had 17,396 schools, 22 lakh (2.2 million) students, over 93,000 teachers, 15 teacher training colleges, 12 degree colleges, and 7 vocational and training institutions.
 As of 2019, there were 12,828 formal schools and 11,353 informal schools.
 In 2019, the formal schools had a total strength of more than 34 lakh (3.4 million) students.

-Most of the Vidya Bharati schools are affiliated to the Central Board for Secondary Education or their local State Boards.
+Most of the Vidya Bharati schools are affiliated with the Central Board for Secondary Education or their local State Boards.
 Vidya Bharati-run educational programs were adopted in Madhya Pradesh as an alternate model of education when BJP was in power.

 In addition to formal schools (which go by a variety of names such as Adarsh Vidhya Mandir, Shishu Vatika, Saraswati Shishu Mandir, Saraswati Vidya Mandir, Saraswati Vidyalaya etc.), Vidya Bharati also runs sanskar kendras (cultural schools) and single-teacher schools for cultural education.
 It controls over 250 intermediate colleges and about 25 institutions of higher education and training colleges.

 Presence

 It has schools in remote areas of the north-eastern states as well as states like Kerala and Tamil Nadu where RSS does not have much influence.
 Particular attention is given to underdeveloped regions and regions inhabited by tribal communities.
-The Vidya Bharati schools are spread all over the country ranging from rural to urban areas from western ghats to north east parts of India.
-The schools have provided a holistic model of success for students coming from different social, economic and religious backgrounds.
-Shankardev Shishu Niketan which is a cluster of schools run under Vidya Bharati in north east India has produced some of the young minds coming from minority communities who topped grade 10 and won several Sanskrit essay writing competitions.
-The chain has over 29 state and regional committees affiliated to it, making it the largest voluntary association in India.
+The Vidya Bharati schools are spread all over the country ranging from rural to urban areas from western ghats to northeast parts of India.
+The schools have provided a holistic model of success for students coming from different social, economic, and religious backgrounds.
+Shankardev Shishu Niketan which is a cluster of schools run under Vidya Bharati in northeast India has produced some of the young minds coming from minority communities who topped grade 10 and won several Sanskrit essay writing competitions.
+The chain has over 29 state and regional committees affiliated with it, making it the largest voluntary association in India.
 Students in schools run by Vidya Bharati come from all religious groups.
 For instance, in Uttar Pradesh, more than 12,000 Muslim and Christian students study in these schools.